jason8098/bday-card/README.md

 # Online Birthday Card
 Special Birthday Card for your Friends or Fmaily!

+# Advantages?
+- Easily customizable and can be implemented anywhere.
+- Lightweight: Can be run on almost every mobile devices.
+- Simple, but touching...: trust me, I kinda confessed my ex girl with this ;)

 # Demo Link
 You have to turn the mobile view mode in Dev tools to view this in Desktop